Powerlearnproject/se-assignment-day-2-git-and-github-Samkanary/README.md

 ### 6. **Clone the Repository Locally**
    - After creating the repository, you’ll be taken to the repository page.
 To start working on your project locally:
      - Click the green **Code** button and copy the URL (HTTPS or SSH).
-     - In your terminal or Git Bash, run: git clone https://github.com/username/repository-name.git
+     - In your terminal or Git Bash, run: git clone your URL
    - This will create a local copy of the repository, where you can add files, make changes, and push updates.

 ### 7. **Start Working on Your Project**